 Micro-Loans for Entrepreneurs

 We've partnered with local donors to offer micro-loans to provide capital to entrepreneurs so they can build their companies and create jobs in our community.
-COIN borrowers usually have been turned down by traditional banks because their businesses have little cash flow history - or the loans for which they qualify are at credit card like interest rates.
+COIN borrowers typically have been turned down by traditional banks because their businesses have little cash flow history - or the loans for which they qualify are at credit card like interest rates.
 COIN loans are available to people with great business ideas and strong character - at interest rates that are far below what would normally be available for a business with such limited history.
 COIN loans make it affordable for promising entrepreneurs to start or expand their business in Door County.

 COIN is a component fund of the Door County Community Foundation, Inc., a 501(c)(3) public charity, your contribution is deductible to the fullest extent as allowed by law.